 These models feature a processor with eight cores; think of a core as a mini-processor.
 Much of the work we do uses just a single core, but demanding tasks use multiple cores working simultaneously.
 We can expect Apple to soon have 16-core processors, which will be even faster, and perhaps 32-core processors in the near future.

-Because of this, you may either want to get one of the new M1 Macs – for now, these are the MacBook Air, the 13″ MacBook Pro, and the Mac mini – or you may want to wait until other new models with these processors are available.
+Because of this, you may either want to get one of the new M1 Macs – for now, these are the 24" iMac, the MacBook Air, the 13" MacBook Pro, and the Mac mini – or you may want to wait until other new models with these processors are available.
 If you need a Mac now, and you want the latest technology, then you can only choose from these three models, but if you can wait, we will certainly see new models soon.

 One important point: if you depend on software that has not been and won’t be updated to work well on Apple’s M1 processor, or if you absolutely need a Mac with an Intel processor, because you want to also be able to run Windows on your Mac using Boot Camp, then now is the time to get one.
 Soon, all Macs will have Apple’s processors.

-However, with the arrival of the new M1 Macs, is it worth dropping that much money for a desktop computer?
+However, with the arrival of the new M1 Macs, is it worth dropping that much money?
 In benchmarks, even the base $999 MacBook Air is faster than the Mac Pro in single-core operations, and the multi-core benchmarks put it just behind the Mac Pro.
-All three of the currently available M1 Macs blow away models that cost many times their price.
+All of the currently available M1 Macs blow away models that cost many times their price.

 What do you use your Mac for?